vvandriichuk/pydantic-faker/README.md

 - `-o, --output-file PATH`: The file path where the generated JSON data should be saved.
 If this option is not provided, the JSON data will be printed to the standard output (stdout).

+- `-l, --faker-locale TEXT`: Locale to use for Faker (e.g., 'en_US', 'ru_RU', 'ja_JP').
+If not provided, Faker's default is used.

+- `-s, --seed INTEGER`: Seed for the random number generator (for reproducible results).

 - `--install-completion`: Install command-line completion for your current shell.

 - `--show-completion`: Show the command-line completion script for your current shell.